reisenberger/architecture-center/docs/guide/architecture-styles/index.md

 ![](./images/cqrs-sketch.svg)

-CQRS makes the most sense when it’s applied to a subsystem of a larger architecture.
-Generally, you shouldn’t impose it across the entire application, as that will just create unneeded complexity.
+CQRS makes the most sense when it's applied to a subsystem of a larger architecture.
+Generally, you shouldn't impose it across the entire application, as that will just create unneeded complexity.
 Consider it for collaborative domains where many users access the same data.

 **[Event-Driven Architecture](./event-driven.md)** uses a publish-subscribe (pub-sub) model, where producers publish events, and consumers subscribe to them.
 The producers are independent from the consumers, and consumers are independent from each other.